xaihang/coffeemasters-vanilla/README.md

 - document fragment; query for specific part of document
 - storing variables and pre-fetch them when you query
 - you can create alais name variable to reduce verbose
+- how can we upgrade or convert it to a module? html type = module &then import it into the file

 ## dynamic query on the DOM